CarGurus Header

 Search for a Ford Transit on CarGurus

-For many years now, the Transit has been a range of commercial vehicles rather than a single model.
-Slightly larger than the Fiesta panel van, the Transit Courier is the range's compact commercial vehicle, the Transit Connect is for anyone looking for a small van, while the Transit is the largest version.
-The Transit Custom sits between the Connect and the full-size Transit, and is the sweet spot for many light commercial vehicle operators.
+For many years now, the Ford Transit has been a range of commercial vehicles rather than a single model.
+Slightly larger than a Fiesta panel van (no longer sold), the Transit Courier is the range's compact commercial vehicle.
+The Transit Connect is for anyone looking for a small van, while the Transit (no suffix) is the Big Mac of Ford’s professional line-up.
+And the Transit Custom reviewed here?
+It sits between the middling Connect and the full-size Transit, making it the sweet spot for many business owners and fleets.

-The Transit Custom has been updated a number of times since first going on sale in 2012.
-A 2018 facelift didn't reinvent the wheel, but it did make the cab more practical with a lot more storage space, modernised infotainment, and a contemporary look to the dashboard.
-The exterior styling was also refreshed.
-Slimmer headlights, a three-bar grille, and LED daytime running lights on most versions brought the Transit Custom into line with the family look of Ford's passenger cars.
+The Transit Custom was updated a number of times after first going on sale in 2012.
+A 2018 facelift didn't reinvent the wheel, but it did make the cab more modern and more practical, with a lot more storage space.
+The infotainment system was updated as well, while the van’s styling was given a gentle makeover.
+Slimmer headlights, a three-bar grille and LED daytime running lights on most versions gave the Transit Custom a familiar ‘family’ look, in line with Ford's contemporary passenger cars.

-Other changes included improvements to structural rigidity and the return of a green and clean Econetic diesel model.
-In 2019, the most technically advanced version of the Transit Custom was launched: the Plug-In Hybrid.
-This has an electric range of 35 miles, and a total range of 310 miles.
+Further changes in 2018 included improvements to structural rigidity and the return of the fuel-sipping Econetic diesel.
+This was followed in 2019 by the most technically advanced version of the Transit Custom, the Plug-In Hybrid.
+It offers an electric-only range of 35 miles and a total driving range of 310 miles.

 David Motton